aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 ---

 > ___NOTE___: Argo CD source repositories used here for `prodEnv1`, `prodEnv2` and `monitoringEnv` are public.
 If you need to use private repositories, create secret called `github-ssh-key` in respective accounts and region.
 This secret should contain your GitHub SSH private key as a JSON structure with fields `sshPrivateKey` and `url` in AWS Secrets Manager.
 Argo CD add-on will use this secret for authentication with private GitHub repositories.
-For more details on setting up SSH credentials, please refer to [ArgoCD Secrets Support](https://aws-quickstart.github.io/cdk-eks-blueprints/add-ons/argo-cd/#secrets-support).
+For more details on setting up SSH credentials, please refer to [Argo CD Secrets Support](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/argo-cd/#secrets-support).

 ---